-The JusticeCorps program aims to assist California courts in meeting the needs of self-represented litigants by recruiting and training college students to work in legal self-help centers.
-Some of the services that JusticeCorps members provide at the centers include:
+The JusticeCorps program assists California courts in meeting the needs of self-represented litigants (people who come to court without lawyers) by recruiting and training over 250 college students and recent graduates annually to help litigants in California’s court-based self-help centers.
+JusticeCorps members make a commitment to national service by :

 For more information:

-Funded through an AmeriCorps grant, JusticeCorps is a collaborative project of the California Administrative Office of the Courts; the Superior Courts of California, Counties of Alameda, Los Angeles, Placer, Yolo, San Diego, San Francisco, San Mateo, Santa Clara; select University of California and California State University campuses; and many community-based service providers.
-JusticeCorps members receive intensive training throughout the year so they can provide in-depth and individualized legal services to self-represented litigants, often in their own languages, under the supervision of an attorney.
+JusticeCorps is a collaborative project of the California Administrative Office of the Courts; the Superior Courts of California, Counties of Alameda, Los Angeles, San Diego, San Francisco, San Mateo, and Santa Clara; 8 University of California, California State University campuses, and private colleges; and many community-based service providers.
+JusticeCorps members receive intensive training throughout the year so they can provide in-depth and individualized legal assistance to self-represented litigants, often in their own languages, under the supervision of an attorney.